Catholic Church in the Middle East

 In addition, the Latin Church in the Middle East comprise Latin Catholics, called Latins during the Middle Ages, subject to the Latin Patriarchate of Jerusalem.

 Overview

 Christianity in the Middle East is characterized by its diverse beliefs and traditions, compared to Christianity in other parts of the Old World.
 In 2010, Christians were estimated to make up 5% of the total Middle Eastern population, down from 20% in the early 20th century.
 This was before the devastating civil wars in Syria and Iraq.

-Proportionally, Lebanon has the highest rate of Christians in the Middle East, where the percentage ranges between 39% and 40.5%, followed directly by Egypt where most likely Christians (especially ethnic Copts) account for about 10 percent, while in total the largest absolute figures.
+Proportionally, Cyprus has the highest rate of Christians in the Middle East, where the percentage ranges between 76% and 78%.
+Lebanon has the second highest rate of Christians in the Middle East, where the percentage ranges between 39% and 40.5%, followed directly by Egypt where most likely Christians (especially ethnic Copts) account for about 10 percent, while in total the largest absolute figures.

 The majority of the Lebanese Christians consists of the Maronite Church based in Beirut, an Eastern Catholic church in full communion with the Pope and the rest of the Catholic Church.